ikramagix/faussaire/README.md

 - **Issues:** Provide details about the issue and how to reproduce it.
 - **Pull Requests:** Include a clear explanation of changes and reference any relevant issues.

-Please see [CONTRIBUTING.md](https://github.com/ikramagix/faussaire/CONTRIBUTING.md) for more details.
+You can check [CONTRIBUTING.md](https://github.com/ikramagix/faussaire/blob/main/CONTRIBUTING.md) for more details.

+Merci in advance! 🙂‍↕️